NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Death rates from all causes are low in Australia and NSW by international standards.
-The WHO classifies Australia into an ‘A stratum’, with very low child and adult mortality (WHO 2003).
-Comparisons by country reveal that the probability of dying between 15 and 60 years per 1000 population (WHO calculated adult mortality rate) spans from low 50s in selected developed countries to 600-700 in some African counties.
-Australia’s rate was 61 per 1000 in 2008 which placed it at the fifth place (WHO 2010).
+The World Health Organization classifies Australia into an ‘A stratum’, with very low child and adult mortality (WHO 2003).
+Comparisons by country reveal that the probability of dying between 15 and 60 years per 1,000 population (WHO calculated adult mortality rate) spans from low 50s in selected developed countries to 600-700 in some African counties.
+Australia’s rate was 61 per 1,000 in 2008, which placed it in fifth (WHO 2010).